 The development of a common transport policy has been acknowledged as a key driver for the whole European integration process and establishment of an internal Single Market since its early stages (Treaty of Rome, 1957).
-Throughout the years, harmonisation has taken on ever-increasing importance as to provide the basis for fair competition and effective stages as to provide the basis for fair competition and effective inter-operability and integration at operational level; moreover a growing and dynamic transport sector, experiencing increased volumes of transported goods and passengers, has been facing ever tighter social and environmental constraints, thus making the approach towards a 'sustainable mobility' more important than ever before.
+Throughout the years, harmonisation has taken on ever-increasing importance as to provide the basis for fair competition and effective stages as to provide the basis for fair competition and effective stages as to provide the basis for fair competition and effective stages as to provide the basis for fair competition and effective stages as to provide the basis for fair competition and effective stages as to provide the basis for fair competition and effective inter-operability and integration at operational level; moreover a growing and dynamic transport sector, experiencing increased volumes of transported goods and passengers, has been facing ever tighter social and environmental constraints, thus making the approach towards a 'sustainable mobility' more important than ever before.

 Therefore, different regulations have been established at EU level with reference to different themes such as (with particular reference to surface transports) international and cabotage road transport, harmonisation of road transport national legislations, road traffic and safety provisions, rail transport.
 Obviously, these regulations have to be thoroughly taken into account, also in the light of their possible impact on specific aspects or measures to be implemented even at cross-border level.
-For instance, among others, a relevant example is given by the regulation on cabotage (i.e. the provision of road haulage services within a Member State by a carrier established in another Member State), which can have remarkable effects on the feasible approaches in developing cross-border transport services.
+For instance, among others, a relevant example is given by the regulation on cabotage2 (i.e. the provision of road haulage services within a Member State by a carrier established in another Member State), which can have remarkable effects on the feasible approaches in developing cross-border transport services.
 In this regard, also regulations belonging to different fields could have a remarkable effect on cross-border transport related initiatives and, consequently, have to be duly taken into account.
-A remarkable example in this purpose is represented, for instance, by the State Aid (advantages in any form whatsoever conferred on a selective basis to undertakings by national public authorities that are distorting competition and affecting trade between Member States) regulation.
+A remarkable example in this purpose is represented, for instance, by the State Aid3 (advantages in any form whatsoever conferred on a selective basis to undertakings by national public authorities that are distorting competition and affecting trade between Member States) regulation.

-&lt;sup>2 Regulation (EC) No 1072/2009 of the European Parliament and of the Council of 21 October 2009 on common rules for access to the international road haulage market.
+2 Regulation (EC) No 1072/2009 of the European Parliament and of the Council of 21 October 2009 on common rules for access to the international road haulage market.